-And if you already passed another part of the exam, you have 2 years until your credit for that section expires.
+And if you already passed another part of the exam, you have two years until your credit for that section expires.
 Two years is plenty of time to pass the part you failed and your remaining part as well.

-However, if you fail this same exam part 3 more times in the same testing window, you must wait until the next testing window to try for the fifth time.
+However, if you fail this same exam part three more times in the same testing window, you must wait until the next testing window to try for the fifth time.
 So, failing a few more times will eventually hinder your exam progress.

 If you fail part of the EA exam, you have 2 options for your next move.
 You can either take the failed part again, or you can halt your pursuit of the EA.
 It really is that simple.

 The second option may be tempting, especially if that failed part has you feeling like all your time and effort was for nothing.
-But I can assure you, this is not the case.
+But I can assure you that this is not the case.
 Even with an EA exam failure on your record, you still have so much going for you in the EA designation process, such as:

 To me, it’s clear that you should keep trying to earn the EA, even in the wake of a failed exam part.
 Once you know what went wrong and how to fix it, moving forward can be quite easy.

 It may not be fair for me to generalize the reasons why people fail.
-However, my correspondence with EA exam candidates has indicated to me that people usually fail for one of these 3 reasons:
+However, my correspondence with EA exam candidates has indicated to me that people usually fail for one of these three reasons:

 As I further explain these reasons and suggest steps toward improvement, reflect on your own EA review experience.
 Then, resolve to make the necessary changes to you can achieve EA exam success as soon as possible.